casper-network/casper-node/CONTRIBUTING.md

 ### 1. Reporting Bugs

-If you encounter issues with `casper-node`, please file an issue in the repository using the specified bug report template.
+If you encounter issues in the `casper-node` repository, please file an issue in the repository using the specified bug report template.
 Providing detailed information will help expedite the resolution.

 #### Before Submitting A Bug Report